-Such is the case here.
-Mr. Lin is the sole shareholder, director and officer of Elta.
-He is the one who has benefited personally from the events that have transpired because he has been relieved of his substantial exposure under his personal guarantee of Elta's indebtedness to the bank.
+been relieved of his substantial exposure under his personal guarantee for Elta's indebtedness to the bank.
 Sidaplex, on the other hand, appears to be the only loser.
 All other creditors have been paid.
-Sidaplex has been deprived of the security for which is bargained, and on which it relied, and left with a "paper" judgment when it should have not have been.
+Sidaplex has been deprived of the security for which it bargained, and upon which it relied, and has been left with a "paper" judgment when it should have not have been.
 That security - the letter of credit - while not directly guaranteed by Mr. Lin personally, was based upon the company's line of credit at the bank, which was in turn buttressed by Mr. Lin's guarantee.
 The evidence is that the bank looked primarily to that guarantee for its security, and the bank's testimony, at least, is that it would have been prepared to renew the letter of credit had Mr. Lin made the request and had he been prepared to support the renewal with his guarantee.

-Lawyers and judges tend to worry and fuss a great deal about whether or not a given set of circumstances permits the piercing of the "corporate veil".
+"Lawyers and judges tend to worry and fuss a great deal about whether or not a given set of circumstances permits the piercing of the 'corporate veil'.
 They do so for legitimate reasons pertaining to corporate law.
 While personal liability of a director in an oppression remedy situation may be founded upon such a base - as it was in the authorities referred to above - the issue, in my view, is not so much one of piercing the corporate veil as it is a question of the overall application of s.
 248(2) of the OBCA and the interplay between its various provisions.

-When "oppressive" conduct (in the broad sense), has been found to have occurred under s.
-248, the Court has a very broad discretionary power to "make an order to rectify the matters complained of".
+"When 'oppressive' conduct (in the broad sense) has been found to have occurred under s.
+248, the court has a very broad discretionary power to 'make an order to rectify the matters complained of'.
 That broad discretionary power, under s.
-248(3) is to "make any interim or final order it thinks fit", including:
+248(3), is to 'make any interim or final order it thinks fit', including:

-(j) an order compensating an aggrieved person;
+"(j) an order compensating an aggrieved person;